top of page

 Alice von Bieberstein

-Alice von Bieberstein studied social anthropology at the University of Cambridge, UK, where she was also a postdoctoral researcher until December 2015.
+Alice von Bieberstein studied social anthropology at the University of Cambridge, where she was also a postdoctoral researcher until December 2015.
 She researches and writes on memory politics and citizenship in Germany and Turkey.

-Fred R. von der Melden
+Fred R. von der MeHden

-Fred R. von Der Mehden is assistant professor of political science at the University of Wisconsin.
+Fred R. von der Mehden is assistant professor of political science at the University of Wisconsin.
 His work on the developing areas centers especially on Southeast Asia, and he has recently completed a book on religion and nationalism in that area.

 Andrew von Hirsch